How to Choose the Right Wedding Photographers for YOU!

 1. First and foremost, you should be looking at photographers that either work as a team of 2 or have qualified and reliable second shooters.
 It's crucial that there are two people capturing your wedding day, as one person can't be with both you and your partner during the getting ready part of the day, and they can't photograph both your reaction and your fiancé's during the vows, when you see one another for the first time, etc. Always, always, always make sure there will be 2 photographers!

 3. Do you like them as a person?
 This is probably the most important thing I can tell you.
 Most photographers out there can take decent photos.
 What really sets a photographer apart, is how you get along with them.
 As I said, you are going to be spending all day with your photographers so you at least have to like them, if not completely click with them and their style.
-It is so crucial to meet your potential photographers in person, or over Skype if you aren't local!
+It is so crazy important to meet your potential photographers in person, or over Skype if you aren't local before booking!

 4. Do the photographers have experience in the specific lighting situation for your wedding?
 Is your wedding outdoors in full sun?
 Is it inside a dark church?
 Is your reception outdoors at night?
 Are you getting married in a hot air balloon?
 No?
 Oh, that's just my dream then (...you can't have it).
 ANYWAY.
 Make sure the photographers that you are considering have experience shooting in all types of lighting situations.
-Make sure they have the gear required to photograph in low light / at night, and you see portraits on their website from different lighting scenarios!
+Make sure they have the gear required to photograph in low light / at night / in the rain, and you see portraits on their website from different lighting scenarios!

 6. What Shooting Style resonates the most with you and your partner?
 There are several different types, and any potential photographer will have their particular style outlined on their website.
 They may just have one style, or have a combination of the below!